GDATASoftwareAG/Graylog-Plugin-AlertManager-Callback/README.md

 ## Copyright

-Copyright (c) 2019 G DATA Software AG and other authors.
+Copyright (c) 2019 G DATA CyberDefense AG and other authors.